How much to tip? Whom to tip? These are two questions I'm frequently asked by people who are getting ready for a trip to Italy.

 You could also leave a small tip for the housekeeper if you wish.
 One Euro for every day of your stay is an acceptable amount, although it is not expected.

 For local day tours or walking tours tips are not expected, but they are appreciated.
 For a half day tour, € 5 per person is common and for a full day tour, € 10 per person.

 When you go on a full-service tour with Tourissimo, tips to servers, drivers, hotel staff and local guides are covered in your tour price.
 Not covered in the price are tips to your expert tour leaders who are with you for the duration of the trip.
-Typically, guests on tour either put together a tip pool for each guide or simply tip them individually.
+Guests on tour usually tip the guides individually, but occasionally the group will put together a tip pool for each guide.
 We appreciate that different cultures have different ideas on what constitutes a reasonable tip and as such we have found that 5-10% of the tour price per person per guide team is the norm for tours of average size (eight or more guests) with two guides.
 For tours with fewer than eight guests or more than two guides, consider tipping more.

 Route review in Bagno di Romagna on our Chef Bike Tour Romagna

 Have questions about other tipping situations or want to share your own experience with tipping in Italy?
 Leave a comment below.